 The memory that the processor addresses on its bus is called physical memory.
 Physical memory is organized as a sequence of 8-bit bytes.
 Each byte is assigned a unique address, called a physical address.
-The physical address space ranges from zero to a maximum of $2^{36}-1$ (64 GBytes) if the processor does not support Intel EM64T.
-Intel EM64T introduces a few changes in physical and linear address space, they are described in Section 3.3.3, Section 3.3.4, and Section 3.3.7.
+The physical address space ranges from zero to a maximum of 2^{36} -1 (64 GBytes) if the processor does not support Intel 64 architecture.
+Intel 64 architecture introduces a changes in physical and linear address space; these are described in Section 3.3.3, Section 3.3.4, and Section 3.3.7.

-Virtually any operating system or executive designed to work with an IA-32 processor will use the processor's memory management facilities to access memory.
+Virtually any operating system or executive designed to work with an IA-32 or Intel 64 processor will use the processor's memory management facilities to access memory.
 These facilities provide features such as segmentation and paging, which allow memory to be managed efficiently and reliably.
-Memory management is described in detail in Chapter 3, "Protected-Mode Memory Management", in the IA-32 Intel® Architecture Software Developer's Manual, Volume 3A.
+Memory management is described in detail in Chapter 3, "Protected-Mode Memory Management," in the Intel® 64 and IA-32 Architectures Software Developer's Manual, Volume 3A.
 The following paragraphs describe the basic methods of addressing memory when memory management is used.

-3.3.1 Three Memory Models
+3.3.1 IA-32 Memory Models